Securing Ansible Vault with Google Cloud

 Add Ansible Vault password as a Secret in Google Secret Manager

-• --replication-policy=user-managed is set as replication is not required for this example.
+is set as replication is not required for this example.- The

-• The --data-file-flag is set to a dash "-", which specifies that secret value will be fetched from stdout.
+, which specifies that secret value will be fetched from stdout. - Also remove file

 export GCP_VAULT_SECRET_ID="ansible-vault-$VAULT_ID"